tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-adobe-framemaker-continues-to-top-charts.md

 categories:
 - api-doc
 keywords:
-summary: "Adobe FrameMaker is one of the tools you don't often read much about on blogs in part because it's the dominant authoring tool in the tech comm industry, and bloggers like me focus on underdogs and up-and-coming tools.
-But if you look at the surveys and other data collected about tool usage and priorities in tech comm, it's impossible not to acknowledge FrameMaker as a behemoth in tool options.
+summary: "If you look at the surveys and other data collected about tool usage and priorities in the technical communication field, it's impossible not to acknowledge FrameMaker as one of the main tool options.
 Year after year it appears at the top of the charts, and print publishing remains a high priority in companies.
 Although commonly known for its print publishing capabilities, FrameMaker also has an excellent responsive HTML5 web output as well."
 bitlink: http://bit.ly/adobeframemakertrends
 published: false
 ---

-*Note: Adobe is one of the sponsors for this site.*

 ## Reviewing recent surveys